What does the air handler do for my system?

 How expensive is an air conditioner or heat pump system?

 Many factors affect the cost of an air conditioner or heat pump, including the size of your home, the type and condition of the ductwork installed, and accessories you might need such as a thermostat or an electronic air cleaner.
 You do not want to purchase a system that is too large as that will actually cost you in efficiency instead of help you save.
-As your trusted Lakewood area HVAC contractor, we will do proper load testing and provide you with different options that will fit your budget.
+As your trusted Long Beach area HVAC contractor, we will do proper load testing and provide you with different options that will fit your budget.

 Why should I replace my existing heating or cooling system?

 You may wish to consider replacing your air conditioning or heating system if it is old, inefficient or in need of repair.
 Today's systems are as much as 60% more efficient than systems manufactured as little as ten years ago.
 In addition, if not properly maintained, wear and tear on a system can reduce the actual or realized efficiency of the system.
-If your Lakewood utility bill is high, or if you are faced with an expensive repair, it might be time for a replacement.
+If your Long Beach utility bill is high, or if you are faced with an expensive repair, it might be time for a replacement.
 The utility cost savings of a new unit can provide an attractive return on your investment.
 If you plan on financing the purchase, the monthly savings on your utility bill should be considered when determining the actual monthly cost of replacing the system.
 Sometimes are customers are able to bump up to an even higher efficiency by keeping these facts in mind.

 Where do I get replacement parts?